Shine Lawyers Main Logo

 Motor vehicle accident

-Changing the radio station or having a quick snack behind the wheel may only seem like minor things, but they could spell disaster in the blink of an eye.
-From causing a car accident to winding up with a fine, it’s best to kick these dangerous driving habits so you can reach your destination safely.
+Changing the radio station or having a quick snack behind the wheel may only seem innocent.
+But they could spell disaster in the blink of an eye.
+From causing a car accident to winding up with a fine, it’s best to avoid these dangerous driving habits so you can reach your destination safely.

 Using a mobile phone while driving

-Most of us are attached to our mobile phones and it seems that many drivers continue this love affair while driving, despite being aware of the risks.
-Using a mobile phone while driving is a dangerous habit that not only impairs a driver visually, physically and cognitively, but it increases the risk of crashing dramatically.
+Most of us are attached to our mobile phones.
+And it seems that many drivers continue this love affair while driving, despite being aware of the risks.
+But using a mobile phone while driving is a dangerous habit that not only impairs a driver visually, physically and cognitively, but it increases the risk of crashing dramatically.

 If you find it hard to resist the temptation to use your mobile phone while driving, try putting it away in another part of the car or turning on the ‘Do Not Disturb’ setting.